-What and where is the Glenn Dale Hospital redevelopment site?
+What and where is the Historic Glenn Dale Hospital redevelopment site?

-Located in Glenn Dale, Maryland – situated on the east and west sides of Glenn Dale Road (MD 953) and north of Annapolis Road (MD 450) – the former Glenn Dale Hospital consists of 23 historic structures in a campus-like setting located on 60 acres.
+Located in Glenn Dale, Maryland – situated on the east and west sides of Glenn Dale Road (MD 953) and north of Annapolis Road (MD 450) – the former Glenn Dale Hospital consists of 23 historic structures in a campus-like setting located on 60 acres, surrounded by 150 acres of parkland.
 The institution opened in 1934 as a tuberculosis hospital and sanatorium.
 In 1982, the campus was cited as deficient and failed to pass fire and safety inspections, ultimately closing Glenn Dale Hospital.

 There was a plan to redevelop the site as a Continuing Care Retirement Community (CCRC) – what happened?

-In 1995, the site was acquired by the Maryland-National Capital Park and Planning Commission (M-NCPPC).
-Prior to this acquisition, the Maryland legislature passed a law mandating any redevelopment of the 60-acre core of the former hospital site as a Continuing Care Retirement Community (CCRC).
+In 1995, the site was sold to The Maryland-National Capital Park and Planning Commission (M-NCPPC) by the District of Columbia for $4.1 million.
+Prior to this acquisition, the Maryland legislature passed a law at the urging of the community mandating any redevelopment of the 60-acre core of the former hospital site as a Continuing Care Retirement Community (CCRC).
 It was also determined that 150 acres of additional land would be reserved for park land.

-While adaptive reuse of the site and the prospect for additional complementary new uses offered a potentially exciting economic development opportunity for Prince George’s County, past efforts to sell the site to a development entity have been unsuccessful.
-The primary reasons have been the market viability of the mandated CCRC use, and the cost for remediation and preservation of the existing historic structures.
+While adaptive reuse of the site as a CCRC offered a potentially exciting economic development opportunity for Prince George’s County, past efforts to sell the site to a development entity have been unsuccessful.
+The primary reasons have been the market viability of the mandated CCRC use, paired with the cost for remediation and preservation of the existing historic structures.